 Share your values, thoughts, and expectations around money.
 If your children will receive an inheritance, start asking how they feel about it and how they think they will manage it.
 Having an annual family meeting to include children in the financial and estate plan has helped many families create an open dialogue among one another, and set expectations.
 It also helps to foster family harmony after a parent experiences an illness or passes away.

 At Janney, we are here to help you begin to have those conversations with your Millennial children.
-Speak to your advisor about how we can help.

 This is for informative purposes only and in no event should be construed as a representation by us or as an offer to sell, or solicitation of an offer to buy any securities.
 The factual information given herein is taken from sources that we believe to be reliable, but is not guaranteed by us as to accuracy or completeness.
 Opinions expressed are subject to change without notice and do not take into account the particular investment objectives, financial situation or needs of individual investors.
 Employees of Janney Montgomery Scott LLC or its affiliates may, at times, release written or oral commentary, technical analysis or trading strategies that differ from the opinions expressed within.